pvcraven/syllabi/elements/CMSC-386.rst

 * Course level student learning objectives (SLOs):

-    * Course SLO #1 apply and manage computer systems to meet business objectives.
+* Course SLO #1: Graduates with a B.A. in Computer Science will be able to design, implement, and analyze computational algorithms.
-    * Course SLO #2 create and manage computer systems utilizing a variety of information technologies.
+* Course SLO #2: Graduates with a B.A. in Computer Science will be able to design computer systems, implement algorithms as part of those systems, and create well-written and documented programs.
-    * Course SLO #3 design, implement, and modify normalized database systems.
+* Course SLO #3: Graduates with a B.A. in Computer Science will be able to design, implement, and modify normalized database systems.
+Graduates will also be able to write software that uses a database.
-      Graduates will also know how to maintain and manage database systems.
+* Course SLO #4: Graduates with a B.A. in Computer Science will be able to demonstrate how the features of the hardware system support software organization and performance.

 * Textbook: None